Theodore G. Ellyson: Legacy

 In 1941, the destroyer USS Ellyson was named in his honor.
-The vessel was launched on 25 July 1941 by the Federal Shipbuilding and Dry Dock Company in Kearny, New Jersey, and sponsored by the commander's daughter, Miss Gordon Ellyson.
-The ship was commissioned on 28 November 1941 with Lieutenant Commander J.B.
+The vessel was launched on July 25, 1941 by the Federal Shipbuilding and Dry Dock Company in Kearny, New Jersey, and sponsored by the commander's daughter, Miss Gordon Ellyson.
+The ship was commissioned on November 28, 1941 with Lieutenant Commander J.B.
 Rooney in command.
 In 1961, Ellyson was designated the recipient of the Gray Eagle Award for the period 1911 to 1928, when he was the senior active Naval Aviator.
 In 1965, Ellyson was enshrined in the National Aviation Hall of Fame in Dayton, Ohio.

-On 7 October 2019, the United States Naval Academy in Annapolis, Maryland dedicated an airpark complete with an F-14A, EA-6B, A-4A, and F-4J as Ellyson Park.
+On October 7, 2019, the Naval Academy dedicated an airpark complete with an F-14A, EA-6B, A-4A, and F-4J as Ellyson Park.
 Ellyson is buried only a short distance away.

+The Coronado Street Course, a NASCAR track located at Naval Air Station North Island, begins and concludes with the Ellyson Start/Finish Line named in his honor.